marklivolsi/seqo/README.md

 ```

 ### Working with Ranges
-Seqo provides methods to analyze and manipulate discontinuous ranges:
+The `Collection` object provides methods to analyze and manipulate discontinuous ranges:

 ```javascript
 const collection = new Collection({